YoussefAdel15/SeTronicsMobileVersion/README.md

 # SeTronicsMobileVersion

-this app is a ecommerce application this is used to make buying a PC easy for every one , this product uses react-native (frontEnd) along with firebase and javaScript (Backend and DataBase)
+this app is an ecommerce application ,that is used to make buying a PC easy for everyone , this product uses react-native (frontEnd) along with firebase and javaScript (Backend and DataBase)

 ## Getting Started